Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways inspector and conductor

-Inspector and conductor with an unidentified tram at the Dysart terminus looking east — photo undated, but probably taken in the mid 1920s.
+An inspector and a conductor with an unidentified tram at the Dysart terminus looking east — photo undated, but probably taken in the mid 1920s.
 Note the new style of uniforms with lapels.

 Kirkcaldy Corporation Tramways conductor 1920s